Final Cut Pro offers unprecedented speed and superior quality

-Start your project in iMovie and finish in Final Cut Pro X. Create a rough cut and then move to Final Cut Pro for fully featured editing.
-Or expand your creative possibilities by graduating from iMovie to Final Cut Pro for powerful audio, colour grading and motion graphics capabilities.
+Start your project in iMovie and finish in Final Cut Pro X. Create a rough cut and then move to Final Cut Pro for full-featured editing.
+Or expand your creative possibilities by graduating from iMovie to Final Cut Pro for powerful audio, color grading, and motion graphics capabilities.

 Learn more about updating to libraries

 Dramatically speed up your workflow by performing Content Auto-Analysis during import.
 Because the analysis runs as a background process, you can keep editing to meet your deadline.
 Or analyze clips later to streamline specific tasks.

 Final Cut Pro analyzes all metadata related to a clip and uses it for media management.
 The import process detects media type (audio only, video only, audio and video, or a still), frame size, frame rate, and codec, along with a wide range of other details.
 And if you import directly from the camera, the rich camera metadata is attached to the clip, so you can use it to search and organize your media.

 Auto-Analysis uses people detection to determine if there is a single person or multiple people in the shot.
 This information is used to automatically organize shots into Smart Collections.

 Final Cut Pro flags shots as close-up, medium, or wide, then organizes them into Smart Collections by type of shot.